Sharing the SQL Server Jobs Database on a Domain Network

 The SQL Server database used by AdvanceWare software can be shared with other users’ computers on a network.
 In order to enable this, the following steps must be taken on the computer that will be hosting the database to be shared

-1. Expose SQL Server to your network using the script provided with AdvanceWare SQL Server Administrator (page 2).
+1. Expose SQL Server to your network using SQL Server Administrator.

-2. Create permissions in SQL Server to allow users to access the database using AdvanceWare SQL Server Administrator (page 5).
+2. Create permissions in SQL Server to allow users to access the database using AdvanceWare SQL Server Administrator.

 Exposing SQL Server to your network using the script provided with AdvanceWare SQL Server Administrator

-1. Open AdvanceWare SQL Server Administrator and select Expose SQL Server Instance to Network from the File menu.
+1. Open Visual Quick Order Entry, then go to Tools>Data Sources> and select SQL Server Admin.
+Once the AdvanceWare SQL Server Administrator is open, select Expose SQL Server Instance to Network from the Tools menu.

 2. Click Yes on the Exposing Server to the network dialog to confirm you want to make changes in SQL Server Configuration Manager and Windows Firewall.